Caneryy/availproject.github.io/docs/operate/basics.md

 2023-11-27 17:25:25 [11613] 💸 generated 74 npos voters, 35 from validators and 39 nominators
 ```

-It's syncing around 450 blocks per second, that's quite fast!
-If we leave it for 5 or 10 minutes it should be done syncing and this is what we are going to see:
+It's syncing around 450 blocks per second—quite fast!
+If we leave it for 5 or 10 minutes, it should be done syncing, and this is what we are going to see:

 ```bash
 2023-11-27 17:31:30 [84993] 💸 new validator set of size 185 has been processed for era 21